ale-aparicio/big-3-store-ms4/README.md

 The overall structure of the website has been changed a little to make it have a more modern look and feel to it some of the more noticeable changes are to the Cart, Checkout.

-Cart has been slightly changed to accomodate extra functionalities and pieces of information aswell as simplify the design to make it more sleek and appealing to the eye.
+Cart has been slightly changed to accommodate extra functionalities and pieces of information aswell as simplify the design to make it sleeker and appealing to the eye.

 The Checkout page has just been simplified and we have added a few more form entries needed for the checkout process to be complete.